Jrouze/PMA-QM/README.md

 # PMA-QM

 ## Description
-This repository aims to provide all the necessary resources and instructions to reproduce the results presented in [LINK TO PAPER2 TO ADD].
+This repository aims to provide all the necessary resources and instructions to reproduce the results presented in [LINK TO PAPER TO ADD].
 It contains the following files and folders:

 - PMA-QM.py provides an implementation of how to use the parallel memetic algorithm (PMA) to map a quantum circuit to some hardware.
 Running it writes a "bench_..._.txt" file that can be used to study the performance of the algorithms.
 - pygad_mpi.py provides our modified version of PYGAD (original codes are available at https://github.com/ahmedfgad/GeneticAlgorithmPython) that we modified for our own usage, namely to leverage mpi4py parallelism.